Skip to navigation Skip to content

 Exceptional circumstances met + Read more ...

-Based on the evidence provided has the customer met the eligibility for PPL under the exceptional circumstances criteria?
+Based on the evidence provided did the customer met the eligibility for PPL under the exceptional circumstances criteria?

-Note: if a customer has met the exceptional circumstances criteria but fails either the work test or the income test when assessing the primary claimant eligibility, see Eligibility for Parental Leave Pay (PPL) as a secondary or tertiary claimant.
+Note: if a customer had met the exceptional circumstances criteria but failed either the work test or the income test when assessing the primary claimant eligibility, they needed to test their eligibility as a secondary/tertiary claimant

-• No, the customer may still be eligible for the remainder of PPL if there is an existing eligible primary claimant who is receiving PPL for the child and the primary claimant transfers some of the PPL entitlement to them as a secondary claimant.
-See Eligibility for Parental Leave Pay (PPL) as a secondary or tertiary claimant.
+• No, the customer may still had been be eligible for the remainder of PPL if there was an existing eligible primary claimant receiving PPL for the child and the primary claimant transferred some of the PPL entitlement to them as a secondary claimant.
 Otherwise, their claim for PPL will reject ACN (additional circumstances not met)

 PPL eligibility - residency care, work and income tests